A Small Ultrafilter Number at Every Singular Cardinal

 For a fixed filter $F$, we may consider small sets as the sets whose complements are in $F$.
 Note that for many filters, there are sets $X$ which are neither small, nor large, namely $X\notin F$ and also $X^c\notin F$ e.g. in probability, there are sets $X$ such that $0<\mathbb{P}(X)<1$ and thus are neither small (i.e. $\mathbb{P}(X)=0$), nor large (i.e. $\mathbb{P}(X)=1$).

 Ultrafilters are those filters which do determine that every set is either large or small.
 Namely, a filter $U$ over $X$ is an \textit{ultrafilter} if for every $B\subseteq X$ either $B\in U$ or $X\setminus B\in U$.
 Most of the non-trivial examples of ultrafilters involve the Axiom of choice and are thus highly non-constructive.
-However, they have been proven to be useful in many areas such as Analysis, Topology, Model theory, Algebra, and combinatorics.
+However, they have been proven to be useful in many areas such as Analysis, Topology, Model theory, Algebra, and Combinatorics.
 For example, Nonstandard analysis \cite{Henson1997} is an alternative approach to study analysis and more sophisticated mathematics.
 The $\epsilon$-$\delta$ definitions in analysis can be replaced by using more concrete objects, so-called infinitesimals, in a nonstandard universe of nonstandard reals, which contain all reals.
-One of the constructions of a nonstandard universe is through an ultraproduct construction, which requires a non-trivial ultrafilter over $\mathbb{N}$. there is a more concrete and the Stone-\v{C}ech compactification in topology \cite{stone1937},\cite{cech1937}.
+One of the constructions of a nonstandard universe is through an ultraproduct construction, which requires a non-trivial ultrafilter over $\mathbb{N}$.
+One especially useful usage of ultrafilters appears in topology, more specifically, in the construction of the Stone-\v{C}ech compactification \cite{stone1937},\cite{cech1937}.
 Studying the combinatorial nature of ultrafilters is important to obtain a stronger understanding of those applications, but are not limited to that and can be used in several results in infinitary combinatorics (see for example \cite{KomjathBook}).
 One specific combinatorial property we are interested in this paper is the ultrafilter number, which has been extensively studied in recent years, as we will see in the next subsection: